eliamue/foundations-prep-april-2021/01-learning-the-tools-terminal-and-github/notes/terminal.md

 `mkdir` | make `<directory>` | can pass multiple directories to create `rmdir`🔥 | remove `<directory>` | doesn't work if directory has files

+**Demo: let's take a journey through the root and home directories...and back again!**

+**Please, please, pleaaaaassse don't delete anything in your root directory** **Please, please, pleaaaaassse don't delete anything in your root directory** **Please, please, pleaaaaassse don't delete anything in your root directory**

 ### File Commands

 command | meaning